Global Political Economy

 • CWE, Chs.
 2-3 (pp. 19-55)

-Week 3: Political Economy and National Security (Feb 3-5)
+Week 3: Political Economy and Security (Feb 3-5)

-• Drezner, Daniel W. "Mercantilist and Realist Perspectives on the Global Political Economy."
-In The International Studies Encyclopedia, edited by Robert A. Denemark.
-New York: Blackwell, 2010.
+• Drezner, D. W. (2010).
+"Mercantilist and Realist Perspectives on the Global Political Economy."
+Oxford Research Encyclopedia of International Studies

-• Kirshner, Jonathan.
+• Kirshner, J. (2009).
 "Realist Political Economy: Traditional Themes and Contemporary Challenges."
-In Routledge Handbook of International Political Economy (IPE), edited by Mark Blyth, 36-47.
-London: Routledge, 2009.
+Handbook of International Political Economy, pp. 36-47

 Week 4: Ideas and Identity - Constructivisms (Feb 10-12)